plone/training/ide.rst

 IDE's and Editors
 ==================

+Plone consists of more than 20.000 files!
+You need a tool to manage that.
 No development environment is complete without a good editor.
-Plone consists of more than 22.000+ files!
-You need a tool to manage that and

-People pick editors themselves.
-We won't walk through a single editor.
-These are the most used editors in the plone-community:
+People pick editors themselves. use whatever you are comfortable and productive with.
+These are the most used editors in the Plone community:

 * `Sublime <http://www.sublimetext.com/>`_
 * `PyCharm <http://www.jetbrains.com/pycharm/>`_